 Ride Along Program Guidelines and Requirements

-Vanderbilt LifeFlight has 5 base locations.
-We have helicopters in Smyrna, Lebanon, Tullahoma, Clarksville and Mount Pleasant, Tenn..
+Vanderbilt LifeFlight has five (5) base locations.
+We have helicopters in Lebanon, Tullahoma, Clarksville, Mount Pleasant and Smyrna, Tennessee.
 Our fixed-wing aircraft is based at Nashville International Airport.

-The ride-along application will ask for your preferred location.
+To apply: Complete the application for your preferred location in its entirety.
+The ride along application will ask for your preferred dates and alternate location.
 Please select the base that is most appropriate for you.
-You must report to your selected base, not the hospital.
+Applicants must report to the selected base, not the hospital.
 You are responsible for transportation to and from the base.

 - You must be at least 18 years old.

-- You must weight less than 250 pounds and have a waist size of less than 44 inches.
-If you weigh between 200-250 pounds, your participation will be subject to pilot discretion once total crew weight can be considered.
-Regardless of weight, a Ride-Along participant must be able to fit in the aircraft seatbelts.
+- You must weigh less than 250 pounds and have a waist size of less than 44 inches.
+If you weigh between 200-250 pounds, your participation will be subject to pilot discretion once total crew weight is considered.
+Regardless of weight, a ride along participant must be able to fit in the aircraft seatbelts.

 - You must be fit, agile and able to exit the aircraft quickly without help.
 At minimum, you must meet the requirements necessary to sit in an emergency exit aisle on an airliner.

 - Professional dress is required.
 EMS, fire, and law enforcement personnel should wear their uniforms.
-Otherwise, wear black, blue or khaki pants and a solid-colored polo-type shirt that is either black, blue or white.
+Otherwise wear black, blue or khaki pants and a solid-colored polo-type shirt.
 Jeans and scrubs are not allowed.
-You must also wear a LifeFlight Observer vest.

-- A busy day with LifeFlight may offer little or no time for meals, drinks or snacks.
+- A busy day with LifeFlight may offer little to no time for meals, drinks or snacks.
 You may also encounter turbulence, vibration, noise and extremes of hot and cold.
 If you have a medical condition that may make it hard for you to function in these conditions, please explain in the comments section of the application.
-Vanderbilt LifeFlight reserves the right to request that Ride-Along candidates provide a physician letter granting medical clearance to participate in the program.
+Vanderbilt LifeFlight reserves the right to request that ride along candidates provide a physician letter granting medical clearance to participate in the program.

 LF 1 - Lebanon